Giant panda artificially inseminated at U.S. National Zoo

-Mei Xiang was put under general anesthesia and inseminated with a combination of fresh semen and frozen semen collected from the zoo's male giant panda Tian Tian.
-The scientists said they planned a second insemination later on Saturday.
+Mei Xiang was put under general anesthesia and inseminated with a combination of fresh semen and frozen semen collected from the zoo's male giant panda, Tian Tian.

+The Washington zoo said scientists performed a second and final insemination later on Saturday evening.

+"It will be several months before we know if she is pregnant," the National Zoo said in a tweet.

 Veterinarians detected a rise in hormone levels on Tuesday, indicating Mei Xiang was ready to breed but said "no competent breeding" between the panda pair had occurred.